-to see so many trainees progress to careers of accomplishment and meaning.
-Integral
+We are excited to support trainees as they progress to careers of accomplishment and

-to our internship training have been joint educational and clinical service activities
+meaning.
+Integral to our internship training are joint educational and clinical service

-with primary care physicians, psychiatrists and other physician specialists, nurses,
+activities with primary care physicians, psychiatrists and other physician specialists,

-social workers, and other allied health professionals.
-In addition, our training program
+nurses, social workers, and other allied health professionals.

-Training Model: Our training model focuses on four primary facets of training in the development of
+Training Model: Our training model focuses on three primary facets of training in the development

-and reflection); (3) Training in the provision of care for underserved populations and areas; and (4) Training of recovery-oriented care that emphasizes the processes of Connectedness,
+- Training in the provision of care for underserved populations and areas;

 Overview of the Organization of the Internship: Two required 4-month rotations:

-The General Practice Rotation – Clinical training sites include the Uptown VA, AU/MCG,
+- The General Practice Rotation – Clinical training sites include the AU/MCG, AU Summerville

-AU Summerville campus, or East Central Regional Hospital.
-This rotation focuses on
+campus, or East Central Regional Hospital.
+This rotation focuses on opportunities

-opportunities for development of psychological assessment skills, skills pertaining
+for development of psychological assessment skills, and individual and group psychotherapies.

-The Integrated Health Psychology Rotation – Clinical training sites include the Uptown
+- The Integrated Health Psychology Rotation – Clinical training occurs at AU/MCG sites.

-VA, Downtown VA and AU/MCG sites.
-Located in many inpatient and outpatient medical
+Located in various inpatient and outpatient medical settings spread across AU/MCG

-interns to apply fundamental psychological assessment and treatment principles to
+fundamental psychological assessment and treatment principles to health care settings

-health care settings with a goal of training interns to function independently in
+with a goal of training interns to function independently in interdisciplinary health

 One 4-month Emphasis Track Rotation: